 Reverse Mortgage: An Overview

-A reverse mortgage is a type of loan for homeowners age 62 and older.
-It allows a borrower to receive payments in exchange for part of their home equity.
-You might choose a reverse mortgage if you’re struggling to make ends meet and need a source of extra income.
+A reverse mortgage is a type of loan available to homeowners aged 62 and older.
+It allows a homeowner to receive payments in exchange for part of their home equity.
+An extra income source can be a good reason for getting a reverse mortgage if you find yourself struggling to make ends meet.

 Types of Reverse Mortgages

 This is the most common type of reverse mortgage.
 Lenders can only offer it if they are approved by the Federal Housing Administration (FHA).
 All borrowers must receive HUD-approved counseling before closing.
 Once you receive the loan, you can use it however you like.

 Proprietary Reverse Mortgage